 The Audit Committee has examined and challenged the assumptions included within the Society's provisioning model during the year and is satisfied with the approach and level of provisions made.
-It is recognised that there has been an increase in loan loss provisions in 2023, however, this is primarily because of a growing mortgage book and against a backdrop of no loss experience and low LTVs for both the existing book and, importantly new lending.
+It is recognised that there has been a decrease in loan loss provisions in 2024, however, this is primarily because of increasing house prices in the year, continuing low LTVs both existing book and new lending and with a continuation of no loss experience.
 This protection to adverse movements in economic factors results in a resilient loan book from a credit risk perspective.